microsoftgraph/microsoft-graph-comms-samples/Samples/BetaSamples/LocalMediaSamples/ComplianceRecordingBot/README.md

 ### Bot Registration

 1. Follow the steps in [Register Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 Save the bot name, bot app id and bot secret for configuration.
+    * For the calling webhook, by default the notification will go to https://{your domain}/api/calling.
+This is configured with the `CallSignalingRoutePrefix` in [HttpRouteConstants.cs](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/Samples/BetaSamples/LocalMediaSamples/ComplianceRecordingBot/FrontEnd/Http/Controllers/HttpRouteConstants.cs).
+    * Ignore the "Register bot in Microsoft Teams" section as the Compliance Recording bot won't be called directly.
+These bots are related to the policies discussed below, and are "attached" to users, and will be automatically invited to the call.

 1. Add the following Application Permissions to the bot: